TiniyaVinod/using-image-processing-and-machine-learning-for-passenger-detection-sensor-optimization/README.md

-# Using-Image-Processing-for-Autonomous-Illumination-Sensor-Optimization
+# Automatic Labelling System using Machine Learning

-## Individual project work continued from the work of Mr. Paween.
+## Master thesis work continued from the work of Mr. Paween and Mr. Bisal

 ## Features